 Sure, a beer in a bar often costs around 65 SEK ($7) and no-one ever described a taxi ride in Stockholm as a ‘bargain', but there are ways to see the city without spending a fortune.

-There are plenty more money saving tips where that came from.
-Here’s how you can get more bang for your buck (or kronor, in this case) next time you visit Stockholm.
+Here's how you can get more bang for your buck (or kronor, in this case) next time you visit Stockholm.

 Places to stay